Parenting Bible Study Guides Focused On Jesus

-Grace based parenting has been a growing in response to the authoritarian parenting movement.
+Grace-based parenting has been growing in response to the authoritarian parenting movement.
 It’s aligned with positive parenting, gentle parenting, and attachment parenting.
 You motivate growth in our little ones through relationship (like Jesus) rather than by brute force (like the world).

 Unfortunately, some of the other books that are out there, like “Grace Based Parenting” can’t seem to fully let go of all the old ways.
 They try to pour new wine into old wineskins by putting limits on grace.
 I don’t believe true grace can have limits.